Daceian/ccminer-dace-cryptonight/README.md

 # ccminer-dace-cryptonight, a ccminer mod by tsiv and KlausT
-and modified by Dace for uninterrupted CPU mining with no automatic donation pool redirections.
+and modified by Dace for uninterrupted CUDA CPU mining with no automatic donation pool redirections.

 If you find this tool useful and like to support its continued development, then consider a donation.